mahmoud809/mahmoud809/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working @ Route Egypt.
+- 👨🏽‍💻 I’m currently Trainee @ ITI 9-Month Program Professional Development & BI-infused CRM Track - Smart Village.
 - 🌱 I have good experience in Angular & .NET Technologies.
 - 💬 Ask me about anything, I am happy to help.
 - ⚡️ Fun-Fact: I have a degree in civil engineering.
-- 📫 How to reach me: boo.salah.pro@gmail.com.
+- 📫 How to reach me:md.salah.omr@gmail.com.

 **Languages and Tools:**